mdcovarr/encrypt-server/README.md

 ## Appendix
 ```
-Code was developed by the ShelterInPlaceHackers for project in couse CSE234: Cryptography
+Code was developed by the ShelterInPlaceHackers Teams for the course project in CSE234: Cryptography
+At UC Santa Cruz.

 Team Members